CFC-Servers/cfc_glua_iris_interface/README.md

 ## Setup
  - Install all requirements
- - Create a new directory in your data folder called `cfc`
+ - Create a new directory in your data folder called `cfc/iris/`
- - Create `data/realm.txt` and `data/auth_token.txt`.
+ - Create `data/cfc/realm.txt` and `data/cfc/iris/auth_token.txt`.
 The `realm` is a unique identifier for your server, the `auth_token` is the token to be used in the `Authentication` header.
 Fill them out appropriately